zoereedviz/spotfiy_api/README.md

 # Put this together into a sentance, and use the Python print function to output a string
 print(name, "has", followers, "followers on Spotify, with an artist popularity of", popularity, "- their photo can be viewed via", image_url)
 ```
+You should get a response in the format '*artist's name* has *x* followers on Spotify, with an artist popularity of *y* - their photo can be viewed via *url link*.'